 In 2012, as part of selecting indicators for the SOW Phase 2 report, the AWC used an online survey to get feedback on stakeholder perceptions of watershed health.
 Additionally in 2012, the AWC hosted four public participation events at Hinton, Westlock, Anzac, and Fort McKay to raise awareness and understanding of the indicators selected.

 In addition to these activities, AWC staff, board, and committee members have made numerous presentations and/or attended other events where they have been able to engage others in discussions about the state of the Athabasca River watershed.
-This information about the values and perceptions held by those living, working and recreating in the Athabasca informed the State of the Watershed process, and now informs the drafting of the Athabasca River Integrated Watershed Management Plan.
+This information about the values and perceptions held by those living, working and recreating in the Athabasca informed the State of the Watershed process, and the Athabasca River Integrated Watershed Management Plan.

 The AWC initiated work on the IWMP in early 2018.
 Development of an IWMP Terms of Reference provided an opportunity for the committee and the board to discuss their vision of the plan.
 Concurrent release of the SOW Summary Report and 3 subsequent open houses (at Edson, Westlock and Fort McMurray) provided an opportunity to publicly announce the initiation of IWMP work through social media, as well as to attendees and media who reported on the events.